How to Apply Mineral Sunscreen (The Right Way!)

 One of your best options, especially if you have particularly oily skin, is a powder-based mineral sunscreen.
 You can apply it just like your favorite finishing powder, and a good brush-on mineral sunscreen won’t clog your pores or leave you looking greasy.

-(Pro Tip: Our SUNNYSIDE brush-on sunscreen can even be applied over makeup or worn alone, and even better?
+(Pro Tip: Our SUNNYSIDE brush-on tinted sunscreen can even be applied over makeup or worn alone, and even better?
 It won’t smear or make you look like a ghost when wearing it, either!)

 How Much Zinc Oxide Should a Mineral Sunscreen Have?